TBCX

 • If the header carries a recorded authored source path, reads it into a Tcl_Obj for info script restoration.

-• Installs a temporary ProcShim that intercepts the proc command to substitute precompiled bodies when the name and argument signature match.
+• Installs a temporary ProcShim that intercepts the proc command at the authored definition marker.
+When the name and argument signature match, it passes the already-deserialized procbody to Tcl’s original proc handler.
+Tcl therefore performs normal marker-time creation, replacement traces, namespace/export/import handling, and argument validation while reusing the serialized Proc and compiled-local chain.
 The body’s string representation is set to either the preserved source text (artifacts built with -include-source) or the diagnostic sentinel (default stripped mode).

-• Executes the precompiled top-level block via Tcl_EvalObjEx with flags 0 (no TCL_EVAL_GLOBAL), evaluating in the caller’s current namespace. iPtr->scriptFile is saved, set to the header’s source path (or the tbcx artifact path as a fallback), and restored after evaluation — matching Tcl_FSEvalFileEx’s handling in tclIOUtil.c.
-Compiled locals for the top-level frame are installed on the caller’s active variable frame by linking named variables to existing same-name variables in the caller’s scope.
+• Executes the precompiled top-level block via Tcl_EvalObjEx with flags 0 (no TCL_EVAL_GLOBAL), evaluating in the caller’s current namespace. iPtr->scriptFile is saved, set to the header’s source path (or the tbcx artifact path as a fallback when loading from a file), and restored after evaluation — matching Tcl_FSEvalFileEx’s handling in tclIOUtil.c.
+When loading from an already-open channel and the header carries no recorded path, info script is left untouched.
+A normal zero-local top-level leaves every field of the caller’s active frame untouched; a nonzero local overlay is resolved against the original caller frame before installation and that exact frame state is restored afterward.
 A top-level return is handled identically to source.

 • Removes the ProcShim and OOShim after execution; the ApplyShim persists for the interpreter’s lifetime.